amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image5.5]

+Then, label() funtion is applied to obtain labels image.
+Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:

+![alt text][image6]

-Then, label() funtion is applied to obtain labels image and put bounding boxes around the labeled regions.
+Then, put bounding boxes around the labeled regions.
 The corresponding code is located in `cell`.
 The following figure shows the improved detection result.

+![alt text][image7]

 To improve the smoothness of the detection across consecutive frames, I append the function to average consecutive frames (e.g. consecutive 15 frames).